rpnzl/radar.js/README.md

 ## Sync vs. Async

-This library works with both synchronous and asynchronous methods, but it does require an adherence to a certain asynchronous convention, which is **callback parameters MUST be the last parameter supplied to a method**.
+This library works with both synchronous and asynchronous methods, but it does require an adherence to a certain asynchronous convention -- **callback parameters MUST be the last parameter supplied to a method**.
 For example...

 ```javascript